 Fertility capsules contain herbal extracts to support reproductive health and fertility: black cohosh, maca root and shatavari.
 In clinical trials, black cohosh was used as an adjunct to conventional fertility drugs and resulted in a 170% boost in pregnancy rates, along with increased fertility markers.

 You will feel good about taking a fertility supplement formulated by a leading scientist committed to providing drug free alternatives to help support women's health and reproduction.
 Should be taken in conjunction with a prenatal vitamin.
 Looking for an award winning prenatal?
 Learn more about UpSpring Prenatal+ Multivitamin clinically shown to to support fetal brain development and available in great tasting gummy or tablet*.
 Do not use UpSpring Fertility capsules if you are pregnant or breastfeeding.
 If you are taking medications, or have medical condition, consult your healthcare professional before using this product.
 Discontinue use and consult your healthcare professional if any adverse reactions occur.

 Discontinue use once pregnancy is confirmed.
 Not intended for use by persons under the age of 18.

 The Science Is Finally Catching Up to a 3000-Year Old Healing Tradition

 Maca root, too, shows promise from a Western perspective.
 In the Ayurvedic tradition, it has long been known for its usefulness in enhancing libido and fertility, but how it works has only recently been identified.
-In animal studies of maca root, this herb was found to boost luteinizing hormone (a hormone that prompts ovulation) in females.
+In animal studies of maca root, this herb was found to support production of luteinizing hormone (a hormone that prompts ovulation) in females.*

 In Ayurveda, shatavari is known as the herb for women’s reproductive health.
 It supports the female reproductive organs, hormonal balance, and fertility, including the stimulation of ovulation.*